Astroua/aws_controller/local_requirements.md

 OR try using the newest version, boto3:
 `pip install boto3`

-The conversion between the two is given here: `http://boto3.readthedocs.org/en/latest/guide/migrations3.html`__.
+The conversion between the two is given [here](http://boto3.readthedocs.org/en/latest/guide/migrations3.html).

 awscli
 ------